weezymatt/weezymatt/README.md

 ### 👋 Hello

 My name is Matthew.
-I'm a computational linguist trained in language technology, machine learning, and data science.
-Experience includes research for machine translation, building datasets for linguistic phenomena, and a range of roles in healthcare.
+I'm a computational linguist with expertise in NLP, machine learning, and data science; experienced in machine translation, data creation for language phenomena, user preference annotation, and exploring KGs & ontologies.

 <!--
 - 🌱 I’m currently learning about ontologies & taxonomies, machine translation, and MLOps